Optimal Universal Controllers for Roll Stabilization: Introduction

 \section{Introduction}

-Roll damping is a classical problem in ship motion control~\citep{fossen1994guidance,perez2006ship,Perez2012129}.
-Passive roll damping can be provided by special equipment such as bilge keels, water-tanks and moving weights~\citep{perez2006ship,Perez2012129,rollTanks}; however, these devices cannot be easily adapted to the unsteady environment and the changing wave's spectrum.
-This limitation can be overcome by active (controlled) roll damping, which can be provided by gyroscopic stabilizers, stabilizing fins and/or actuators (rudders and thrusters) used for the vessel's steering.
+Roll stabilization is a classical problem in ship motion control~\citep{fossen1994guidance,perez2006ship,Perez2012129}.
+Passive roll stabilization can be provided by special equipment such as bilge keels, water-tanks and moving weights~\citep{perez2006ship,Perez2012129,rollTanks}; however, these devices cannot be easily adapted to the unsteady environment and the changing wave's spectrum.
+This limitation can be overcome by active (controlled) roll stabilization, which can be provided by gyroscopic stabilizers, stabilizing fins and/or actuators (rudders and thrusters) used for the vessel's steering.
 This is illustrated by the \emph{rudder roll stabilization} (RRS), proposed originally for a vessels equipped with a single rudder~\citep{CowleyLambert1972,Carley1975,Lloyd1975}.
-Since fins, rudders and thrusters affect both yaw and roll motion of the vessel, the roll damping controller should be integrated with the heading controller (autopilot).
-These control systems can share some actuators and pursue concurrent goals of roll damping control and course steering.
+Since fins, rudders and thrusters affect both yaw and roll motion of the vessel, the roll stabilization controller should be integrated with the heading controller (autopilot).
+These control systems can share some actuators and pursue concurrent goals of roll stabilization control and course steering.

 A vessel's coupled yaw-roll motion can be modeled by a dynamical system, whose inputs are the rudder's and fins' angles and whose outputs stand for the ship's heading and roll.
 After linearizing this model, classical methods of linear control, e.g. loop shaping and Quantitative Feedback Theory~\citep{CowleyLambert1972,Carley1975,doi:10.1080/00207177808922376,blanke1993rudder,hearns98} can be applied to stabilize yaw and roll motion.
 To cope with nonlinearities, methods of feedback linearization and sliding mode control can be used~\citep{Lauvdal95nonlinearnon-minimum, GRIMBLE}.
-For vessels equipped with fin stabilizers, classical methods usually decouple the roll motion from the yaw motion~\citep{FINS2007542,SOARES2015126}; however, as it was observed in~\citep{ruddFinInterraction} ignoring internal cross-couplings often reduces the overall performance.
+For vessels equipped with fin stabilizers, classical methods usually decouple the roll motion from the yaw motion~\citep{FINS2007542,SOARES2015126}.
+However, ignoring internal cross-couplings often reduces the overall performance~\citep{ruddFinInterraction}.